-18. Horticulture Division entries and ribbons must be picked up between 5:00 p.m. and 6:00 p.m. on Sunday, June 25, 2017.
-Beyond this pick up time, The Newport Flower Show Committee is not responsible for entries left behind.
+18. Horticulture Division entries and ribbons must be picked up between 5:00 p.m. and 6:00 p.m. on Sunday, June 24, 2018.
+Beyond this pick-up time, The Newport Flower Show Committee is not responsible for entries left behind.
 Note: cut specimen entries will be donated to a local charitable organization, unless collected by the entrant.

 19. Exhibitors are required to present an Exhibitor’s Receipt to retrieve container entries in The Newport Flower Show.
 Exhibitors will receive a receipt for each container entry passed.

-22. Division IV: Cut Specimens.
+23. Division IV: Cut Specimens.
 A single stem per vase with attached foliage above the water line.
 No loose foliage.
-Classes 93, 96 and 124 only, allow for multiple stems.
+Multiple stems allowed only in specified classes.

-23. Statements of Intent are required in Division I only.
+24. Statements of Intent are required in Division I only.
+Optional in Division II.

 Horticulture Plant Classification and Labeling Resources

 Exhibitors are responsible for identifying every plant with the correct botanical and common names.
 Accepted references for nomenclature are:

 International Plant Names Index at www.ipni.org or http://www.internationalplantnames.com